angelenriquep/td-challenge/README.md

 Please keep these assumptions in mind while working with the code and ensure that they align with your project requirements and objectives.

-## Usage

-Include instructions or code snippets here to help users understand how to use the TypeScript file effectively.